 We have developed a strong network of active UKONS Champions to provide a link between the UKONS Board and its corporate partner organisations through a series of regional educational events.

-Click here to see a map of the Champions network to find out who to contact for further news and information about UKONS activities in your area.
+Scroll down to see a map of the Champions network.
+Contact us to find out who to contact for further news and information about UKONS activities in your area.

 Current job role and key responsibilities